ctfpilot/ctfp/README.md

 #### Deplyoing a page

-To deploy a new page to CTFd, you will need to add the page to a Git repository that should be formatted using the [CTF Pilot's Challenges Template](https://github.com/ctfpilot/challenges-template), and build using the [CTF Pilot's Challenge Toolkit](https://github.com/ctfpilot/challenge-toolkit).
-You can see the page schema in the [CTF Pilot's Page Schema](https://github.com/ctfpilot/page-schema).
+To deploy a new page to CTFd, you will need to add the page to a Git repository that should be formatted using the [CTF Pilot's Challenges Template](https://github.com/ctfpilot/challenges-template), and build using the [CTF Pilot's Challenge Toolkit](https://github.com/ctfpilot/challenge-toolkit) and [CTF Pilot's Page Schema](https://github.com/ctfpilot/page-schema).

 In the configuration file, you will need to add the page under the `Pages configuration` section.